jonlpersson/ed-latimore/site/_posts/2019-11-22-how-to-focus-better-and-improve-concentration.md

 This ruins your ability to concentrate.

-This is why there have always been methods, systems, and secrets devoted to teaching people how to better focus, concentrate, and resist the distractions of the world.
+This is why there have always been [methods, systems, and secrets](https://systemsunday.com/systems-habits/){: target="_blank" rel="noopener"}devoted to teaching people how to better focus, concentrate, and resist the distractions of the world.

 ## Understand Why You Can't Concentrate